Resources

 • Nausea or diarrhoea

-• Neck, shoulder, or upper back discomfort
+• Discomfort in the neck, shoulder, or upper back

 • Discomfort in the stomach (sensation similar to Indigestion)

-Medical conditions like Obesity, Diabetes, or High blood pressure are commonly found in both genders.
+Medical conditions like Obesity, Diabetes, or high blood pressure are commonly found in both genders.
 However, there are a few differences between heart attack symptoms for men and women.

 • Women can experience heart attack symptoms that are more subtle and difficult to recognise, especially if the doctor is just searching for the "typical" heart attack signs.